This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is bad breath diagnosed?

-- Treat your dry mouth.
-Drink more water, suck on sugar-free mints, or chew sugar-free gum.
+- Keep your mouth moist.
+Suck on sugar-free mints or candy, or chew sugarless gum.
 This will help you produce more saliva.
 Saliva helps decrease bad breath.

 - Go the dentist at least 2 times a year for an exam and teeth cleaning.
 Your dentist can help prevent or treat bad breath or other problems with your teeth or mouth.